 Profile of the Air Jordan XX8

 The Air Jordan XX8 marks the return of numbered Air Jordan basketball shoes.
-Designers Tinker Hatfield and Josh Heard are inspired by the idea of “stealth” when they were working on the 28th Air Jordan.
-They wanted to capture the essence of a scene from the 90’s action movie “True Lies” where Arnold Schwarzenegger, after getting rid of a few villains, unzips his commando suit and steps out in a tuxedo.
+Its design is inspired by the idea of “stealth" and is based on a scene from the 90’s action movie “True Lies” where Arnold Schwarzenegger, after getting rid of a few villains, unzips his commando suit and steps out in a tuxedo.

 Length and Width.
 Although the shoe runs true to size, several testers recommend going half a size down if a snug glove-like fit is desired.
 However, if you like that extra space between your foot and the upper, you can go with your standard Jordan basketball shoe size.

 Lockdown.
 The shoe’s lockdown comes from the Dynamic Fit system.
 This system uses two layers of material: mesh and a stretchy material called Lycra.
-The lace loops are shaped like fingers, and their goal is to securely grasp the foot and pull it into the midsole for a 360° locked-in feel.
-The outer shroud is enclosed by a sturdy zipper, adding extra protection.
+The lace loops are shaped like fingers, and they securely grasp the foot and pull it into the midsole for a 360° locked-in feel.
+The outer shroud is enclosed by a sturdy zipper.

 The upper is composed of two layers.
-The outer 8-inch shroud is made of a durable Schoeller textile that is abrasion proof and feels nice to the touch.
+The outer 8-inch shroud is made of a durable Schoeller textile that is abrasion-proof and feels nice to the touch.
 The inner upper is made of mesh, fuse, and Lycra.
-It is a full-length internal cleat with a thickly padded tongue and cushioned pods in the heel areas for a better-sculpted fit.
+It is a full-length internal cleat with a thickly padded tongue and cushioned pods in the heel areas.

-The Jordan XX8 also has an external carbon fiber butterfly heel counter and a midfoot shank that gives support to the foot.
-The materials used strike a balance between lightness and strength.
+The Jordan XX8 also has an external carbon fiber butterfly heel counter and a midfoot shank, and both reportedly support the foot well.
+The materials strike a balance between lightness and strength.

 The Flight Plate System in the midsole has a PEBAX plate, two Unlocked Zoom Air units, and a Phylon case that surrounds the units.
 The outsole rubber, depending on the colorway, comes in either translucent or solid rubber compound.

-The Jordan XX8 is made to look like a military combat cleat.
+The Jordan XX8 looks like a military combat cleat.
 Its upper sports a classic basketball shoe silhouette.
-The shoe can be worn in two ways: one is by zipping the cleat all the way to the top, transforming it into a high-top; the other is by unzipping and folding the shoe’s shroud, making the shoe a mid-top.
+The shoe can be worn in two ways: one is by zipping the cleat to the top, transforming it into a high-top; the other is by unzipping and folding the shoe’s shroud, making the shoe a mid-top.